ferdium/ferdium-server/README.md

 </details>
 <details>
 <summary>Creating and using custom recipes</summary>
-Ferdi-server allows to extends the Franz recipe catalogue with custom Ferdi recipes.
+Ferdium-server allows to extends the Franz/Ferdi recipe catalogue with custom Ferdium recipes.

 For documentation on how to create a recipe, please visit [the official guide by Franz](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).

-To add your recipe to Ferdi-server, open `http://[YOUR FERDI-SERVER]/new` in your browser.
+To add your recipe to Ferdium-server, open `http://[YOUR FERDI-SERVER]/new` in your browser.
 You can now define the following settings:

 - `Author`: Author who created the recipe
 - `Name`: Name for your new service.
 Can contain spaces and unicode characters